-A thyroid scan is a nuclear medicine test that uses a radioactive iodine tracer to examine the structure and function of the thyroid gland.
+A thyroid scan uses a radioactive iodine tracer to examine the structure and function of the thyroid gland.
 This test is often done together with a radioactive iodine uptake test.

 How the Test is Performed

-- You are given a pill that contains radioactive iodine.
-After swallowing it, you wait as the iodine collects in the thyroid.
+- You are given a pill that contains a tiny amount of radioactive iodine.
+After swallowing it, you wait as the iodine collects in your thyroid.

 - The first scan is usually done 4 to 6 hours after you take the iodine pill.
-Another scan is usually taken 24 hours later.
+Another scan is usually done 24 hours later.
 During the scan, you lie on your back on a movable table.
 Your neck and chest are positioned under the scanner.
-You must lie still to let the scanner get a clear image.
+You must lie still so that the scanner gets a clear image.

 How to Prepare for the Test

-You may be told not to eat after midnight the night before the exam.
+Follow instructions about not eating before the test.
+You may be told not to eat after midnight before your scan the next morning.